RahulMitra/ski_coach/README.md

 5. **watchOS Companion**
    - Displays calibration state (“Not Started”, “Neutral Head”, “Head Down”, “Calibrated”).
    - Allows you to slide to calibrate or re-calibrate.
-   - A toggle lets you mute/unmute audio beeping from your wrist.
+   - A toggle lets you mute/unmute the audio from your wrist.

 ---